Mjz86/c_colon/mcc.md

  a type pointer + virtual table pointer.

- any virtual inheritance , polymorphism and ect, has an owner , but every other refrence to it's sub types is virtually qualified.
+ any virtual inheritance , polymorphism and etc, has an owner , but every other refrence to it's sub types is virtually qualified.

  beacuse there are no virtual table/base pointers in the type, but offsets and function pointers in the table.